szczyglis-dev/py-gpt/README.md

 # Functions, commands and tools

 PyGPT supports native API tool/function calls as well as its internal prompt-based command/tool system.
-Commands exposed by enabled plugins can be called by compatible models when the `+ Tools` option is active.
+Commands exposed by enabled plugins can be called by compatible models when the `Tools` switch is enabled.
 Native API tool calls can be enabled in `Config -> Settings -> Prompts`, and model-level support is controlled by the `Tool calls` option in the Models Editor.

 Custom commands and API function schemas can be used together and are translated by PyGPT when required.